 To add a position

 Hover over a highlighted object you want to identify.

-A tooltip opens, from which you can add a position for the object.
+A pop-up dialog box opens, in which you can add a position for the object.

-Click the Add position button on the tooltip.
+Click the Add position button in the pop-up dialog box.

 Select the direction and index for the object.